dzearing/webpack-inline-example/README.md

     }),
 ```

-This produces our final result: the `index.js` file is a script reference, but both inline files are injected into the html result:
+This produces our final result: the `index.js` file is a script reference, but both inline files are injected into the html result (minified, but formatted here for readability):

 ```html
 <html>